The Fisher-Rao Loss for Learning under Label Noise: Learning for Classification

 To further investigate the behaviour of the bounds that depend on the noise rate~$\eta$ and the number of classes~$K$, we write the noise rate as $\eta = \alpha \left( 1 - \frac{1}{K} \right)$, parametrised by $\alpha \in \left[0,1\right)$.
 Varying this value, the noise rate goes from no label noise to the maximum allowed for a given number of classes~$K$.
 Figure~\ref{fig:bounds-alpha} illustrates how the bounds $A(K,\eta)$ and $B(K,\eta)$ vary with the value $\alpha$ for different loss functions and $K=10$.
 For the $q$-CE loss, we choose the value $q=0.7$, which has been used in the experiments in~\cite{zhang2018}.
 We see that, as $\alpha \to 1$, the values of $A(K,\eta)$ tend each to a constant, while those of $B(K,\eta)$ go to~$-\infty$.

 To study the dependence on the number of classes~$K$, we plot the bounds versus~$K$, for $\eta = 0.8 \left(1-\frac{1}{K}\right)$, in Figure~\ref{fig:bounds-k}.
-We see that, for Fisher-Rao, Hellinger and $q$-cross entropy losses, after a peak, the bounds get tighter as the number of classes increases.
-Indeed, for the Fisher-Rao bounds, we have
+We see that, for Fisher--Rao, Hellinger and $q$-cross entropy losses, after a peak, the bounds get tighter as the number of classes increases.
+Indeed, for the Fisher--Rao bounds, we have

 This means that the effect of the label noise gets `diluted' as the number of classes grows, for any $\alpha \in \left[0,1\right)$.
 Even though this effect may sound intuitive, this is not what happens with the bounds for the MSE loss, which tend to a constant value as $K$ increases.